-Keywords: the total number of keywords where the domain was found with a PPC ad ranking in the top 7 Google Ads positions.
+Keywords: the total number of keywords where the domain was found with a PPC ad ranking in up to 8 Google Ads positions.

 Traffic: the estimated traffic coming from these paid keywords (based on keyword search volume and CTR averages per position).